yogensia/VSCodeSearchWPDocs/README.md

 - The extension relies on Google's "I'm feeling lucky" functionality when searching the new WP Developer Resource.
 This allows retrieving the function page directly instead of opening a search results page, but it also adds an element of unpredictability.
 I have had no issues so far with it though.
 If you find an issue let me know know by posting it on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).

-- If you set the search to the Wordpress Codex, some function will still redirect tot he new Developer Resourse site.
+- If you set the search to the WordPress Codex, some function will still redirect tot he new Developer Resource site.
 This is out of the control of this plugin, as the Developer Resource is meant to replace the older Codex site.

 ## Release Notes

-This is the Initial Release.
+### [1.1.1] - 2018-08-14

+- Fix default google search parameter, changed from 'url' to 'site'.
+Thanks to 'soderlind' for reporting the error.

 ### [1.1.0] - 2018-05-16